We will cover the following topics

 - Finding and developing a location and building that suits the workflow and ergonomics of modern dental practice.

-- Setting up practice protocols that provide solid guidance but are flexible and adaptable over time in line with regulatory and professional changes.
+- Setting up practice protocols, rules and contracts that provide solid guidance but are flexible and adaptable over time in line with regulatory and professional changes.

 - Future proofing your practice by investing wisely and developing it in stages.